From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Optimizing Ensemble Network for CTR Prediction: From Collapse to Stability

 The core idea of deep mutual learning \cite{DML} aims to facilitate knowledge transfer between peer-to-peer, where each student model serves as a teacher to others.
 Meanwhile, each sub-network directly receives supervision signals from true labels $y$.
-Compared to traditional knowledge distillation, this training method promotes direct communication between sub-networks rather than extracting knowledge from a teacher model.
+Unlike traditional knowledge distillation, which relies on a teacher model, this method allows for direct communication between sub-networks.
 The total loss $\mathcal{L}_{DML-CTR}$ is as follows:

-where $\mu$ represents the intensity of knowledge acquisition from multiple peers\footnote{In Section \ref{section dml}, we follow the \cite{DML} and set $\mu = \frac{1}{K}$.}.
+where $\mu_{k,l}$ represents the intensity of knowledge that the $k$-th sub-network acquires from its multiple peers $l$\footnote{In Section \ref{section dml}, we follow the \cite{DML} and set $\mu = \frac{1}{K}$.}.
 From Equation \ref{DML}, it is evident that the introduction of $\mathcal{L}_{DML}^k$ enhances direct communication among student models, which helps to mitigate parallel and independent limitations between multiple sub-networks.
-To empirically assess its impact on ensemble learning, we conduct experimental validation, the results of which are shown in Figure \ref{DMLs} and \ref{Difference} (b).
+To empirically assess its impact on ensemble network, we conduct experimental validation, the results of which are shown in Fig. \ref{DMLs} and \ref{Difference} (b).
 Our findings include the following:

 To address our Findings 1 to 3 simultaneously, a simple idea is to combine KD with DML, where students are guided by both an abstract teacher and true labels, while also learning from each other.
 However, this simple idea introduces an additional limitation: